 Much of the content for this article was sourced from the article found in Praxis Magazine, Spring 2015, by Rev. Fr.
 Peter Chamberas, titled: Not by Bread Alone, Fasting Today in The Orthodox Christian Way.
+It can be found at: Issuu.com/orthodoxmarketplace.
 Fr.
 Peter is also the author of a book dedicated to fasting, A Hunger for God: The Sacred Discipline of Fasting in the Orthodox Church, which can be ordered online via the Holy Cross bookstore.

 The Lenten Triodion, St. Tikhon’s Seminary Press, translation by Mother Maria and Bishop Kallistos Ware of Diokleia; referenced Aposticha is on pg.
 198